How to Install Docker on AlmaLinux 8 / Rocky Linux 8

 docker pull hello-world

 Congratulations!
-You deserve it!
-This output confirms the installation of Docker on AlmaLinux / Rocky Linux was successful.
+You deserve it.
+This output confirms that the installation of Docker on AlmaLinux 8 / Rocky Linux 8 was successful.

 Conclusion

-This tutorial demonstrated how to install Docker on AlmaLinux / Rocky Linux system.
+This tutorial demonstrated installing Docker on an AlmaLinux 8 / Rocky Linux 8 system.
 Now you can get started with pulling images and running containers.

-To learn more about Docker, check out the official Docker documentation or take a look at our great introductory guide: What is a Docker Container: An Introductory Guide for Beginners.
+To learn more about Docker, check out the official Docker documentation or look at our introductory guide: What is a Docker Container: An Introductory Guide for Beginners.

-Let me know if you have any questions or suggestions, and Iโll be happy to follow up with you.
-Happy dockering!
+If you have any questions or suggestions, let me know, and I’ll be happy to follow up with you.
+Happy docking!